imonroe/laravel_docker_starterkit/README.md

 ### Common tasks

 How do I run `artisan` commands?
-- If you're on windows, run `larabash.bat`.
+- If you're on windows (like powershell), run `larabash.bat`.
 That'll get you into a bash shell, and you can run `php artisan whatever...` just like normal.
 - If you're on a unix-like system, just run `docker exec -ti project_laravel bash`.

 How do I run `npm install`, etc.?